blinkk/fileset/README.md

 ### Usage within Makefile

-The absolute path to the `fileset` executable must be specified to invoke the CLI.
+The absolute path to the `fileset` executable can be specified to invoke the CLI.

 ```
 ./node_modules/.bin/fileset upload build